swan-cern/help/advanced/install_packages.md

 any notebook you open after that.
 Since the package is on your CERNBox, it will be also available in any new session you start in SWAN.

-## Install packages for R
+## R

-You can install packages for R in a local directory, for that, from a SWAN terminal, create a directory in your home directory using the next command
+You can also install R packages on your CERNBox.
+For that, from a SWAN terminal, create a subdirectory on your CERNBox home directory using the next command:
 `mkdir -p ~/Rpackages`

-open the R interpreter and run the next command to install your package modifiying "package_here" with the name of your package
+Next, still from the SWAN terminal, open the R interpreter and run the next command to install your package (replace "package_here" by the name of your package):
 `install.packages('package_here', repos='http://cran.rstudio.com/',lib = '~/Rpackages')`

-In your notebook you can to use the package adding the next two commands in a cell `.libPaths(c(.libPaths(), "~/Rpackages"))` `require(installed_pkg,lib='~/Rpackages',character.only = TRUE)`
+Finally, from your R notebook, you will be able to use your package after running the following two commands in a cell:
+`.libPaths(c(.libPaths(), "~/Rpackages"))`
+`require(installed_pkg,lib='~/Rpackages',character.only = TRUE)`